yuanpaner/fs/REPORT.md

 - [ ] How to make the read and write efficiency?

-- [ ](final) file directory vs metadata ? first block not good enough?
+- [ ] (final) file directory vs metadata ? first block not good enough?

 # General Information
 This project is to implement the support of a very simple file system based on a FAT and supports up to 128 files in a single root directory.
 The file system is implemented on top of a virtual disk, which is logically split into blocks.
 The first software layer involved in the file system implementation is the block API and is provided, which is used to open or close a virtual disk, and read or write entire blocks from it.
 Above the block layer, the FS layer is in charge of the actual file system management.
 Through the FS layer, we can mount a virtual disk, list the files that are part of the disk, add or delete new files, read from files or write to files, etc.

 ## Implementation of Read and Write
 I treat the first block to read or write specially, because of the offset needed to take care.

 Take writing as example, I fetch the first written block according to the offset at first and read the whole block to the bounce_buffer; then I write corresponsive length of bits to bounce_buffer starting from the locate calculated from offset and write it back to the block.
 Then I continue to write the whole block one by one only if the leftover written bits are more than BLOCK_SIZE.
 When I reach the last block I need to write, I do the similar thing as the first block to write -- read the block to bounce_buffer, write the leftover length of bits to the bounce_buffer starting from position 0 and then write it back to the block to avoid overwriting the remaining part in the block.

 At each writing during the whole procedure, I check whether the current block is the last block the current file hold.
 If so, I search the next avaliable block to expand the file size and continue writing if capable, so the writing operaton will do as much as possbile.

 In a work, I take the first and last written blocks specially.